cosimameyer/cosimameyer.com/content/post/2022-12-21-r-ladies-cologne-our-first-year-in-the-books/index.md

 ------

-✨ June was a "first time" month - we partnered up with  [R-Ladies Nairobi](https://www.meetup.com/rladies-nairobi/) to host the first ever R-Ladies "#rstats hangout" on Twitter (including funny preparations and experiments how to get the thing running) with a chat with [Shannon Pileggi](https://www.pipinghotdata.com) 💜
+✨ June was a "first-time" month - we partnered up with  [R-Ladies Nairobi](https://www.meetup.com/rladies-nairobi/) to host the first-ever R-Ladies "#rstats hangout" on Twitter (including funny preparations and experiments how to get the thing running) with a chat with [Shannon Pileggi](https://www.pipinghotdata.com) 💜

 ![small_image](/images/single-blog/rladies-twitterspaces.jpeg)
 {{< detail-tag "Alternative text" >}}Banner of the #rstats hangout with an image showing Shannon Pileggi.{{< /detail-tag >}}